lmansfieldPC/iOSAppDevelopment/Class_Notes8_AddingDesignToApps.md

 # Class Notes 8 - Adding Design!

-In this lesson, we will talk about ZStacks, adding background colors and gradients, customizing text and buttons, and adding ???
+In this lesson, we will talk about ZStacks, adding background colors and gradients, and customizing text and buttons.
+We also talk about the ternary operator.

 ## ZStacks and Linear Gradients
 We have learned about VStacks and HStacks.
 A `ZStack` will stack items on top of each other so you can layer, for example, a backgound with an image or text on top.
 The following example will layer a gradient background under some text.